shuheimisawa/Glomeruli-MANet/README.md

-# Glomeruli-MANet: Production-Grade Deep Learning for Renal Biopsy Analysis
+# Glomeruli-MANet: Deep Learning for Glomeruli Sclerosis Classification

 ## Project Overview
-This project implements a state-of-the-art deep learning framework for renal biopsy wet slide image analysis.
-The system follows a two-stage approach:
+This project implements a deep learning framework for classifying glomeruli states in renal biopsy images.
+The system focuses on identifying four distinct states:

-1. **Pre-segmentation Module**: UNet++ architecture for glomeruli segmentation
+1. **Normal**: Healthy glomeruli without sclerosis
-2. **Classification Module**: Multiple Attention Network (MANet) for classifying:
+2. **Partially Sclerotic**: Glomeruli showing early signs of sclerosis
-   - Deposition region (capillary wall, mesangial)
+3. **Sclerotic**: Fully sclerotic glomeruli
-   - Deposition appearance (granular, lumps, linear)
+4. **Uncertain**: Cases where classification is ambiguous

-The system is designed to process wet slide images from SVS slides annotated with QuPath, automating the identification and classification of glomeruli to support pathologists in diagnosing glomerulonephritis.
+The system is designed to process whole slide images (WSI) from renal biopsies, automating the classification of glomeruli to support pathologists in diagnosing kidney conditions.

 ## System Requirements
 - Python 3.11